 With centuries of viticulture and winemaking practice in Wurzburg, there is no doubt that visitors can have one of the best wines experience in the world here!
 Winemakers have even created, Mariensteiner, another variety of grapes that’s a cross of Riesling and Silvaner.

 Expertise is not only the one that makes the wines in Wurzburg special.
-The soil and the climate in the Franconia region are also factors why the wines here taste so good.
+The Franconia region’s soil and climate are also factors why the wines here taste so good.

 The River Main flows a tremendous amount of minerals to the Franconian soil.
 At the same time, the mild climate in Wurzburg is just perfect for cultivating vines.